 - b.
 Applicability.
 The Crawl Key Subarea shall be subject to all regulations applicable to the underlying Future Land Use Designation and associated Zoning District, as well as the additional restrictions set forth in this Policy.
 Where conflicts may arise, the specific restriction in this Policy shall supersede the general criteria applicable to the underlying Future Land Use Designation and Zoning District.
 In no instance shall this Policy allow development potential greater than the underlying Future Land Use Designation and Zoning District. - c.
 Density.
-To prohibit increases in overall potential residential density in the City of Marathon, the residential density allowed in the Crawl Key Subarea shall be zero (0).
+To prohibit increases in overall potential residential density in the City of Marathon, the residential density allowed in the Crawl Key Subarea shall be zero (0). - d.

-d.
 Use.
 The Crawl Key Subarea shall be limited to use as conservation areas and uses accessory to resort use.
-The structures allowed in the Crawl Key Subarea as accessory to resort use shall include, but are not limited to, parking areas, greenhouse, gatehouse, equipment storage, kitchens, utility and service facilities, resort staff offices, laundry facilities and welcome lobby.
+The structures allowed in the Crawl Key Subarea as accessory to resort use shall include, but are not limited to, parking areas, greenhouse, gatehouse, equipment storage, kitchens, utility facilities and structures, emergency and service facilities and structures, staff dining facilities, parking sheds, parking canopy, resort staff offices, laundry facilities and welcome lobby.